City Lights: Principal photography

 Filming for City Lights officially began on December 27, 1928, after Chaplin and Carr had worked on the script for almost an entire year.
 On the set, Chaplin was noted for doing many more "takes" than other directors at the time.
 Production began with the first scene at the flower stand where the Little Tramp first meets the Blind Flower Girl.
 The scene took weeks to shoot, and Chaplin first began to have second thoughts about casting Cherrill.
 Years later, Cherrill said, "I never liked Charlie and he never liked me."
 In his autobiography, Chaplin took responsibility for his on-set tensions with Cherrill, blaming the stress of making the film for the conflict.
 "I had worked myself into a neurotic state of wanting perfection", he remembered.
 Filming the scene continued until February 1929 and again for ten days in early April before Chaplin put the scene aside to be filmed later.
 He then shot the opening scene of the Little Tramp waking up in a newly unveiled public statue.
 This scene involved up to 380 extras and was especially stressful for Chaplin to shoot.
 During this part of shooting, construction was being done at Chaplin Studios because the city of Los Angeles had decided to widen La Brea Avenue and Chaplin was forced to move several buildings away from the road.

-Chaplin then shot the sequence where the Little Tramp first meets the millionaire and prevents him from committing suicide.
+Chaplin then shot the sequence where the Little Tramp first meets the millionaire and prevents him from killing himself.
 During filming, Henry Clive suddenly decided that he did not want to jump into the tank of cold water in the scene, causing Chaplin to storm off the set and fire Clive.
 He was quickly replaced by Harry Myers, whom Chaplin had known while under contract at Keystone Studios.
 Chaplin finished shooting the sequence on July 29, 1929, with exteriors at Pasadena Bridge.
 Chaplin then shot a sequence that was eventually cut from the film involving the Little Tramp attempting to retrieve a stick that was stuck in a grate.
 The scene included a young Charles Lederer; Chaplin later praised the scene, but insisted that it needed to be cut.
 He then continued filming the scenes with the millionaire until September 29, 1929.